About the Event

 Are there any registration discounts?

-When you register for the 2025 Annual Meeting as a member, you already have access to the member/discounted rate.
+When you register for the 2026 Annual Meeting as a member, you already have access to the member/discounted rate.
 Plus, the earlier you register, the greater your discount!
-If you are looking to register for the AAR Online June sessions too, be sure to get our $40 discount for registering for both meetings!
-If you’ve already registered for the November Annual Meeting, your confirmation email includes a discount registration link for the Online June Sessions.

 What is included in the registration fee?

-Registration fees include access to all sessions, except where an additional registration fee is noted.
-Meals, travel, transportation, workshops, tours, and housing are at not included in the registration fee.
+Registration fees include access to all sessions, except where an additional fee is noted.
+Meals, travel, transportation, workshops, tours, and housing are not included and are the responsibility of the attendee.

 What is the registration cancellation policy?